Johneinsteinwong/COMP7640_GroupProject/README.md

 - Go to http://127.0.0.1:5000 for the login and register page.

 # Logging in Vendor Admin page
+- Click the 'Login' tab, choose 'Admin' from the dropdown menu.
+- Enter the username and password for Vendor Admin page, default values are 'testing' and '1234' respectively.
+- Click the 'Login' button.

+# Vender Management
+- Click "Go to vendor list" to view the list of all vendors.
+- To add a new vendor, click "Add Vendor", enter the fields for "Business Name", "Score", and "Address", click "Save".

 # Registering a Vendor account